Efficient Large Language Models: A Survey: Model-Centric Methods

-Parameter pruning compresses LLMs by removing redundant model weights.
+Parameter pruning compresses LLMs by removing redundant or less important model weights.
 Parameter pruning methods for LLMs can be categorized into structured pruning and unstructured pruning.

 \textbf{Structured Pruning.} Structured pruning focuses on pruning structured patterns such as groups of consecutive parameters or hierarchical structures such as rows, columns, or sub-blocks of the LLM weight matrices.
-For example, LLM-Pruner~\cite{ma2023llm} introduces a task-agnostic structured pruning strategy that selectively eliminates non-essential interconnected structures using gradient information.
-It utilizes a small amount of data to obtain the weight, parameter, and group importance of the coupled structure for LLaMA~\cite{Touvron2023LLaMAOA}, and uses LoRA~\cite{hu2021lora} to recover performance after pruning, showing competitive zero shot performance.
-Sheared LLaMA~\cite{Xia2023ShearedLA} proposes two techniques.
-The first technique is targeted structured pruning, which prunes a larger model to a designated target shape by eliminating layers, heads, and intermediate and hidden dimensions in a end-to-end fashion.
-The second technique is dynamic batch loading, which dynamically alters the components of the sampled data in each training batch based on losses in various domains.
-Through these two techniques, Sheared LLaMA is able to prune the LLaMA2-7B model down to 1.3B parameters.
-LoRAPrune~\cite{zhang2023pruning} introduces a LoRA-based pruning criterion using LoRA's weights and gradients instead of pre-trained weights' gradients for importance estimation.
-By employing a structured iterative pruning process to eliminate excess channels and heads, LoRAPrune outperforms LLM-Pruner in efficiency at a 50\% compression rate.
+For instance, LLM-Pruner~\citep{ma2023llm} introduces a task-agnostic structured pruning strategy that selectively eliminates non-essential interconnected structures using gradient information.
+LLM-Pruner utilizes a small amount of data to obtain the weight, parameter, and group importance of the coupled structure for LLaMA~\citep{Touvron2023LLaMAOA}, and uses LoRA~\citep{hu2021lora} to recover accuracy after pruning, showing competitive zero-shot performance.
+Sheared LLaMA~\citep{Xia2023ShearedLA}, on the other hand, proposes two techniques to improve the performance of LLM-Pruner.
+The first technique, named targeted structured pruning, prunes a larger model to a designated target shape by eliminating layers, heads, intermediate and hidden dimensions in an end-to-end manner.
+The second technique, named dynamic batch loading, dynamically configures the composition of sampled data in each training batch based on losses in various domains.
+Through these two techniques, Sheared LLaMA is able to prune LLaMA2-7B down to 1.3B parameters, achieving superior compression ratio compared to LLM-Pruner. \black{LoRAPrune~\citep{zhang2023pruning} introduces a LoRA-based pruning criterion using LoRA's weights and gradients for importance estimation.
+By employing an iterative structure pruning process to eliminate excess channels and heads, LoRAPrune achieves better efficiency over LLM-Pruner at 50\% compression rate.} Lastly, given the input, Deja Vu~\citep{liu2023deja} predicts a small set of attention heads and MLP parameters, referred to as contextual sparsity, yields approximately the same output as the dense model.
+By exploiting such contextual sparsity, Deja Vu is able to achieve much lower latency compared to FasterTransformer without accuracy drop.